Allan MacDonald (poet): Death

 However, MacDonald was to die a few months later.
 According to his death certificate at the General Register Office in Edinburgh, Maighstir Ailein died of pneumonia, pleurisy, and influenza in the bed of his Rectory at 1 o'clock am on 8 October 1905.
 His younger brother, Ronald MacDonald, who had recently come over from his farm in Glenshiel, was present at his passing.
 A Tridentine Requiem Mass was offered for his soul at St. Michael's Church by Allan MacDonald's first cousin, Canon Alexander MacKintosh (1853–1922), and was attended by 21 priests, many of Allan MacDonald's friends, and the whole population of the island.
 MacDonald had already chosen a cemetery plot for himself near the church and facing the Sound of Barra, cleared it of nettles, and fenced the plot off with driftwood.
 He had said, "Let me be buried amongst my dead and near to my living people, that I may be near them, and that they and I may rise together on Judgment Day."
-After the Requiem, MacDonald's coffin was carried from Am Rubha Bàn to the cemetery plot he had chosen.
+After the Requiem, MacDonald's coffin was carried from An Rubha Bàn to the cemetery plot he had chosen.
 One of the attendees later recalled that it was the last funeral in which the tradition of Keening, or Coronach, was used in the Hebrides.
 After MacDonald's coffin was lowered into the ground, the weeping Catholics of Eriskay pushed aside the gravediggers and personally refilled the grave themselves by each picking up handfuls of soil at a time.

 Aside from his younger brother Ronald, Allan MacDonald was also survived by his two married younger sisters, Mrs. Charlotte McHardy of Helensburgh, the wife of a policeman, and Mrs. Elizabeth MacInnes of Anderston.
 According to a 14 October 1905 report in the Glasgow Observer, all three surviving siblings were present in Eriskay for MacDonald's Requiem Mass and burial.
 By the 1930s, Elizabeth MacInnes' daughter, Margaret "Meg" MacInnes, had become well known as a Gaelic traditional singer.
 Until her death c.1947, MacInnes regularly visited Eriskay, where she was locally regarded as MacDonald's heir.
 In addition to offering the Requiem Mass, Canon MacKintosh wrote and published an obituary for his late cousin, "which has provided the basis for all subsequent biography."

 In 1909, a Celtic High cross was dedicated at Allan MacDonald's grave in St Michael's parish cemetery.
 Since July 2001, a mile-long causeway has crossed the Sound of Barra between Eriskay and South Uist, which can be easily driven across, rather than having to be, as in MacDonald's lifetime, crossed by small and easily capsized fishing boats.
 The site of the 1852 stone and thatch chapel where MacDonald first offered Mass during his earliest visits to Eriskay is now a Marian shrine where a statue of Our Lady of Fatima stands overlooking the Sound of Barra.